-We’ve all seen those steamy letters published in a certain sort of “men’s magazine”—the stories that begin with “I’m a student at a small liberal arts college in the Northeast,” or, “My girlfriend Gidget is a knockout redhead with a body so aerobicized she can use her butt muscles to open walnuts.”
-Like you, we’ve often questioned the authenticity of such stories.
-Did the events they describe really happen?
-Were they really written by readers?
-Do the stories go through any kind of verification process?
-Where can we apply for that job?
-How come we didn’t go to a small liberal arts college in the Northeast?
-Can somebody please at least send us a catalog from one of those schools?
+We’ve all seen those steamy letters published in a certain sort of “men’s magazine”—the stories that begin with “I’m a student at a small liberal arts college in the Northeast,” or, “My girlfriend Gidget is a redhead with a body so aerobicized she can crack walnuts with her butt,” and so on.

-Below is the first half or so of Mr. W’s letter, broken down sentence by sentence.
-The top sentence of each pair of sentences (the ones marked first Letter, and then L) appeared in the published story.
-The second sentence (Reality/R) of each pair is what, in Mr. W’s own words, actually occurred.
+Below is the first half of Mr. W’s letter, as published, broken down sentence by sentence.
+The first sentence of each pair (marked Letter) appeared in Yankyer Doodle.
+The second (marked Reality) is the truth, in Mr. W’s own words, of what really happened.

 Letter: I’m a student at a small liberal arts college in the Northeast.

 Reality: I live in a utility shack in the back of my grandmother’s house in Derby Hills, MT.

 Letter: While I enjoy an active, healthy sex life, nothing like what I’m about to tell you has ever happened to me before.

 Reality: My idea of a really hot date is to dress up my bed pillow in red lingerie and call it “sweet thing.”

 Letter: For the record, I’m six-feet, three inches tall, weigh 190 lbs., and, being on my college tennis team, have a pretty good body.

 Reality: For the record, I’m five-feet, three inches tall, weigh 180 lbs., have size 16 feet, and wouldn’t know a tennis racquet from a fly swatter.